 Today’s ULSD fuels also attract water like never before, due mostly to increased paraffin levels and the blending of biodiesel.
 How much of a difference do we see in this regard?
 Older diesel fuels used to be able to hold up to 50 ppm of water in them as dissolved water.
 The extra processing and blending of biodiesel has raised this ceiling to closer to 275 ppm.
 And when the temperature changes, this formerly-dissolved water drops out of the fuel as free water, which creates a party for microbes.

-The high tech engines of today cannot tolerate fuel contaminants to any appreciable degree.
+The high-tech engines of today cannot tolerate fuel contaminants to any appreciable degree.
 If you look at fuel cleanliness requirements on the ISO level, there’s a 1000-fold difference in the requirements of diesel fuel pump manufacturers of today vs. yesterday.
-These system are so sensitive to contaminants, particles smaller than 4 microns can be counted as potential wear contributors.
+These systems are so sensitive to contaminants, particles smaller than 4 microns can be counted as potential wear contributors.

 All of this speaks to the need for good fuel preventive maintenance (Fuel PM) practices including fuel filtration to keep stored fuel free from problem-causing contaminants.

-All of this means you cannot ignore fuel contamination and expect to come away unscathed.
+All of this means hospitals and other critical use areas cannot ignore fuel contamination and expect to come away unscathed.
+Emergency fuel requires maintenance just as emergency systems require maintenance.
 Removing fuel contaminants (and preventing them as much as you can) is more of a requirement instead of an option.

 Check out these related posts on stored diesel:

 - Top Trends in Diesel Fuel Storage for 2018 - Biodiesel and Storage Tank Corrosion

 - Diesel fuel storage tanks and the fuel inside: Protect one and protect both